nuuuwan/lk_parliament_docs/tests/data/en.md

     1. The Secretary to the Ministry of the Minister of Finance appointed by the President in terms of paragraph (1) of Article 52 of the Constitution, shall be the head of the General Treasury (in this Act referred to as the “Secretary to the Treasury”).

     2. In addition to the powers, duties, functions and responsibilities assigned by any other written law, the Secretary to the Treasury, for the purpose of achieving the objects of this Act, shall –
-        - ( a ) assist the Minister of Finance to perform his functions under this Act;
+        a. assist the Minister of Finance to perform his functions under this Act;

-        - ( b ) assist the Minister of Finance for   preparation and execution of the annual budget;
+        b. assist the Minister of Finance for   preparation and execution of the annual budget;

-        - ( c ) manage the Treasury cash flow and oversee the management of the official bank accounts maintained under the Treasury single account;
+        c. manage the Treasury cash flow and oversee the management of the official bank accounts maintained under the Treasury single account;

-        - ( d ) ensure compliance with statutory requirements on the preparation of annual financial statements and reports of the Government, their submission to the Auditor-General, and dissemination of related information to the general public;
+        d. ensure compliance with statutory requirements on the preparation of annual financial statements and reports of the Government, their submission to the Auditor-General, and dissemination of related information to the general public;

-        - ( e ) monitor the implementation and evaluate the results of public investment projects and public-private partnership projects;
+        e. monitor the implementation and evaluate the results of public investment projects and public-private partnership projects;

-        - ( f ) subject to the approval of the Cabinet of Ministers, formulate policies and strategies for the effective management and overall supervision of State- Owned Enterprises;
+        f. subject to the approval of the Cabinet of Ministers, formulate policies and strategies for the effective management and overall supervision of State- Owned Enterprises;

-        - ( g ) assist the Minister of Finance to manage the public sector cadre and remuneration in compliance with the national remuneration policy;
+        g. assist the Minister of Finance to manage the public sector cadre and remuneration in compliance with the national remuneration policy;

-        - ( h ) formulate, develop, review, and update directives for the financial management, management of assets and   internal audit management of public entities;
+        h. formulate, develop, review, and update directives for the financial management, management of assets and   internal audit management of public entities;

-        - ( i ) enter into agreement with foreign Governments, international organizations or other donor agencies on behalf of the Government upon the approval of the Cabinet of Ministers; and
+        i. enter into agreement with foreign Governments, international organizations or other donor agencies on behalf of the Government upon the approval of the Cabinet of Ministers; and

-        - ( j ) carry out any other powers and functions assigned to the Secretary to the Treasury under this Act and by any other written law, which are not inconsistent with the provisions of this Act.
+        j. carry out any other powers and functions assigned to the Secretary to the Treasury under this Act and by any other written law, which are not inconsistent with the provisions of this Act.

 6. **Delegation of powers, duties and functions of the Secretary to the Treasury** -
     1. The Secretary to the Treasury may in writing and subject to such conditions as may be specified therein, delegate to the Deputy Secretary to the Treasury or any officer not below the rank of a Director-General in the General Treasury, the powers, duties and functions conferred to the Secretary to the Treasury under section 5 of this Act.